debbuild/debbuild-macros/README.md

 The meson macros are derived from macros shipped with meson, and thus are licensed under the Apache Software License, version 2.0.

+Other files may have their own licensing as indicated within their sources.